mozilla/rhino/tests/README.md

 ```
 ./gradlew test
 ```
-Runs the MozillaSuiteTest (and the Test262Suite if installed) 3 times (at optimization levels -1, 0 and 9) Results can be found in `./buildGradle/reports/tests/test/index.html`
+Runs the MozillaSuiteTest, the Test262Suite if installed, and many other tests.
+Results can be found in the various "...build/reports/tests" subdirectories of each module.

 ## Running the official ECMAScript Test Suite (test262)
 The Rhino test source contains logic to additionally run the official [ECMAScript Test Suite](https://github.com/tc39/test262).